Hallucination is Inevitable: An Innate Limitation of Large Language Models: Discussion

 \subsection{Practical Implications}

-So far we have extensively described the limitation of LLMs.
-We believe these discussions have the following implications for the AI practitioners.
+We believe the discussions so far have the following implications for AI practitioners.

-\emph{All LLMs will hallucinate.} In \secref{ssec:llm_program_some_error}, we have given concrete examples of scenarios where polynomial-time LLMs are hallucination-prone.
-Furthermore, such eventuality is guaranteed by Theorem~\ref{thm:llm_fails_computable} for general computable ground truth functions and for any computable LLMs.
-An important, but not the only, reason for hallucination is that the problem is beyond LLMs' computation capabilities.
-For those problems, any answer except ``I don't know'' is unreliable and suggests that LLMs have added premises implicitly during the generation process.
-It could potentially reinforce stereotypical opinions and prejudices towards under-represented groups and ideas.
-Furthermore, it can be dangerous if unexpected premises were added and resulted in unethical, disturbing, or destructive contents.
+\emph{All LLMs trained only with input-output pairs will hallucinate when used as general problem solvers.} This is guaranteed by Theorem~\ref{thm:llm_fails_computable}.
+Problems beyond LLMs' computation capabilities are hallucination-prone.
+Note that a problem could be intellectually simple (for human) but computationally hard (for LLMs), and vice versa.
+So it is not immediately obvious whether a problem is (not) hallucination-prone for LLMs.
+Furthermore, computation complexity is only one of the many reasons for hallucination in the real world.
+For example, imperfect training data can lead to hallucination even in computationally easy tasks.

-\emph{Without guardrail and fences, LLMs cannot be used for critical decision making.} This is a direct corollary of the conclusion above.
-The purpose of guardrail and fences is to ensure that the LLMs operate within expectation and never deviate into harmful realms.
-They are absolutely necessary since all LLMs will hallucinate.
+Another side note is that this implication only applies to ``useful'' LLMs, in the sense that the LLM must eventually give an answer for a question outside of its training data.
+Specifically, it can refuse to answer an arbitrary number of questions (e.g., by saying ``I don't know'') before it answers one.
+Whenever an LLM (in a state) answers a question outside of the training data it has seen, diagonalization technique in proofs for \cref{thm:llm_program_hallucination}-\ref{thm:llm_program_hallucination_infinite} can be applied to that answer.
+If an LLM never answers, then it will never hallucinate.
+On the other hand, as long as it answers for some unseen questions, it will hallucinate in some formal world.

-\emph{Without human control, LLMs cannot be used automatically in any safety-critical decision-making.} For example, no LLM should make decisions about human life, even if its decision is aided by guardrail and fences.
-Any errors due to hallucination in these cases are very likely to be unacceptable.
-Humans' decision making role is paramount because human values are much more complex than validity.
-Making safety-critical decisions usually requires rational and humane (understanding, empathy, and ethical) judgements that are otherwise very difficult, if not impossible, to compute by any algorithm.
+\emph{Without external aids like guardrails, fences, knowledge base, and human control, LLMs cannot be used automatically in any safety-critical decision-making.} This is a direct corollary of the conclusion above.
+External aids could help LLMs overcome limitations stated in \cref{sec:hallucination_is_inevitable} as it provides information beyond training samples of input-output pairs.
+Furthermore, humans' role is paramount because human values are arguably more complex than validity.
+Making safety-critical decisions usually requires rational and humane (e.g., understanding, empathy, and ethicality) judgements that are otherwise very difficult, if not impossible, to compute.
+Any errors due to hallucination in these cases, for example, making decisions about human life, are very likely to be unacceptable.